openstack/horizon/doc/source/configuration/settings.rst

 Default: ``False``

-This setting allow your to hide the "Create New Volume" option and rely on the default value you select with ``create_volume`` to be the most suitable for your users.
+This setting allows you to hide the "Create New Volume" option and rely on the default value you select with ``create_volume`` to be the most suitable for your users.